elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 https://blogs.gnome.org/alexm/2021/03/13/reinventing-tabs/

+## File Roller

+Replaced Ubuntu version with Flatpak built from 3.40.
+Supports dark style preference

 ## Calendar

 The seemingly never ending battle against timezones continues this month with fixes for Windows-style timezones in synced events.
 We also plugged a memory leak when fetching timezone information, and we fixed a regression that prevented Calendar from running in the background and notifying of upcoming events.

+## Camera

+Previously, Camera's resolution had been reduced for performance reasons, but in this latest version camera will use a more performant resolution in the view port, but save full-resolution pictures.
+We also fixed saving and restoring window size.

 ## Photos